Data-pageup/llm-corpus-preparation/README.md

 text data -> cleaning -> using bert/ word2vec  tokenizer for token embeddings -> positional embeddings -> input - output pair .

+we will be training with word 2 vec and also bert transformer